dfinity/interface-spec/spec/index.md

     -   The freezing threshold of the canister in seconds.

     -   The reserved cycles limit of the canister, i.e., the maximum number of cycles that can be in the canister's reserved balance after increasing the canister's memory allocation and/or actual memory usage.

+    -   The "low wasm memory" threshold, which is used to determine when the `on_low_wasm_memory` function is executed.
+See {#on-low-wasm-memory}.

 -   A SHA256 hash of the module installed on the canister.
 This is `null` if the canister is empty.